cms-tau-pog/TauFW/Plotter/README.md

 where `vars` is a list of variables as above, and the returned `hists` is a list of `TH1D`s.
 Similarly, `Sample.gethist2D` is available for 2D histograms (`TH2D`).

-You can also split samples into different components (like real/misidentified or decay mode) based on some cuts. e.g.
+You can also split samples into different components (e.g. real/misidentified, or decay mode) based on some cuts. e.g.
 ```
 sample.split(('ZTT',"Real tau","genmatch_2==5"),